WORD OF GOD - Bible Studies; Bible Counsel - Feature Page 8

 Without a sound method, one will wander and misapply

-a) A study of the foundation truths for the Christian life---e.g. deity; the trinity; creation; overview of the OT.; an overview of the NT; the Person, birth, & work of Christ; redemption; church truth; spiritual life; the end times (prophecy); judgment; blessing; and eternal destiny.
-This is a good beginning as an overview.
+a) A general study of the foundation truths for the Christian life includes deity; the trinity; creation; overview of the OT.; an overview of the NT; the Person, birth, & work of Christ; redemption; church truth; spiritual life; the end times (prophecy); judgment; blessing; and eternal destiny.

 b) A study of topics or subjects that are essential to the believer's pathway---e.g. holiness, worship, devotion, service, trials, marriage & practical choices, etc. Choose a subject of special interest and learn about it, rather than just reason over it.
 Good ministry is available from the sources below.

-c) A study of each Book and chapter in a progressive way through the Bible ---suggesting.
-One can read a chapter, pray over it, and then read some sound ministry on it from a reliable source.
+c) A study of each Book and chapter in a progressive way through the NT and then OT is good.
+One can read a chapter, pray over it, and then read some sound ministry on it from a reliable source, such as the Concise Bible Dictionary from Bible Truth Publishers.
 Some suggest a chapter a day, but a chapter per week with outside reading may be better.
 One has said: We ought to do as a cow -- "eat, then pause and chew on it awhile".
 It is important to see that there are no contradictions in the Word of God, and verses ought to be understood first in their context.

 B. What Is Bible Truth?

 Bible truth is more than just reading the Word of God and

 trying to follow it.
 I believe it is also: "all the counsel of God" (Acts 20:27); and "rightly dividing the Word of Truth"

 (2 Tim.2:15).
 It is important to know who is speaking, to whom is he speaking, what is he speaking, where is he speaking, when is he speaking, why is he speaking (who, what, where, when, why).
 This will greatly help in under-standing the truth of what we are reading.